wp-plugins/incrwd/readme.txt

 1. You can either use the automatic plugin installer or your FTP program to upload plugin files to your wp-content/plugins/incrwd directory.
 Make sure the source files reside in this directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Visit your Incrwd options (Plugins > Manage Incrwd).
-1. Paste the site id and secret key you received from http://www.myincrwd.com.
+1. Paste the site id and secret key you received after signing up through http://www.myincrwd.com.

 == Frequentyly Asked Questions ==